valerieyang00/Project-2/README.md

 * As a user, I want to be able to connect with other users in my area

 ## MVP goals
-* Render activities pulled from BORED API by category, add swipe functionality, and give user the option to pass or save on each
+* Render activities pulled from Bored API by category, add swipe functionality, and give user the option to pass or save on each
 * Add Delete function to each saved activity for user to destroy any items no longer wanted
 * Create forms for users to post personal logs/reflections on each activity in progress/completed
 * Create forms for posting recommendations (for public feed) once user marks an activity as completed